danielpancake/text-detox/reports/SOLUTION_BUILDING_REPORT.md

 # Solution Building Report

-This report is dedicated to the process of building a solution for the task of detecting profanity in text (or text detoxification).
+This report is dedicated to the process of building a solution for the task of detecting profanity in text (or text detoxification). **Warning:** this report contains profanity.

 ## Baseline 1: Delete profanity words